 - May result in the medicine working faster than a pill form.

-How to help your child use a metered-dose inhaler with a mask spacer
+How to help your child use the inhaler

 Before using a metered-dose inhaler (MDI) with a mask spacer:

-- Talk with your doctor to be sure that you know how to use the MDI and mask spacer correctly.
-Be sure your child uses them exactly as your doctor has prescribed.
+- Talk with your doctor about how to use it.
+Be sure your child uses it just as the doctor prescribes.

 Author: Healthwise Staff